Skip to main content

 • Control Tower (CT) -- A formerly used external device that served as a gateway between a computer and the implanted system.
 Now obsolete.
 By convention, it was assigned node number 8.

-• COSMIIC -- An open-source ecosystem and NIH SPARC-funded project providing access to the Networked Neuroprosthetic (NNP) System for neuromodulation research and development.
+• COSMIIC -- An open-source ecosystem created through a NIH SPARC-funded project providing access to the Networked Neuroprosthetic (NNP) System for neuromodulation research and development.

 • Development Board / Dev Board -- A benchtop version of the implantable modules, used with a frame board for testing and development without surgical implantation.